/opt/zing/zing-jdk8-trial/bin/java -version

 # yum install zing-zst-trial zing-jdk1.8.0-trial

-Afterwards, please continue with step 4 (zing-tune) as documented in Zing Quick Start Guide for Amazon Linux.
+Afterwards, please continue with step 3 (Run Zing) as documented in Zing Quick Start Guide.

 On later kernel updates triggered by rpm or yum, the dkms-based ZST will be rebuild automatically.